Installation on OpenShift 4

 Example configuration

-Create a database by adding a Database
+Create a database by adding a Database (custom resource definition) in the project.

 apiVersion: postgresql.dev4devs.com/v1alpha1